Am I too young/old to apply?

 Unlike other international English teaching programs, Learning Enterprises charges no fee to participate.
 This makes Learning Enterprises one of the most affordable ways to volunteer abroad, and illustrates that we are fueled by a genuine belief in our mission, not by profit.

 $25 before the priority deadline closes on January 1, and $35 thereafter.

 Funds from application fees go directly to funding our programs and supporting our operations.
 Learning Enterprises does not charge a program fee and is an entirely volunteer-based operation, so we depend entirely upon this and fundraising.

 Why the security deposit?

-Before being officially confirmed as an LE volunteer you will be required to sign a check/cheque to the value of $500 made out to Learning Enterprises.
-This will only be cashed by the organization if you withdraw from the program after having officially signed your forms and committed yourself to volunteering with LE for the summer.
+Before being officially confirmed as an LE volunteer you will be required to sign a cheque to the value of $500 made out to Learning Enterprises.
+This will only be cashed by the organization if you withdraw from the program after having officially signed your forms and committed yourself to volunteer with LE for the summer.
 This is our way of ensuring that all volunteers complete the program.